Theatre Faculty & Staff

 Assistant Professor of Theatre Arts

 Dr. Radhica Ganapathy is Assistant Professor of Theatre at Penn State University's Berks Campus.
 Prior to her move to the United States, she worked as a professional actor in New Delhi, India.
 Ganapathy has taught several courses in Theatre and Women’s Studies, and collaborated extensively across disciplines with artists and scholars from various backgrounds.
-Her work has been recognized at the Kennedy Center American College Theatre Festival, as well as the Association for Theatre in Higher Education.
-She currently serves as the Co-Founder and Producer of N.O.W. at Berks, an annual one-act play festival.
-Her research areas and interests include: Women's Dramatic Autobiographical Crisis Narratives, Transgender/Transsexual Hijra subcultures (Focus: India), New Play Development, Performance Art, Postcolonial Theatre, and Bollywood Cinema.
+She currently teaches the following courses: Women & Theatre, Theatre History, American Theatre History, Theatre in Diverse Cultures, Acting Fundamentals II, and the Art of Theatre.
+Ganapathy founded N.O.W. at Berks (New Original Works), an annual one act play student festival which actively encourages original playwriting.
+She continues to serve in her role as festival Producer.
+Her research areas and interests include: Feminism, Performance Studies (Focus: Survivalist traditions of minority groups in India), and New Play Development.
+Her research engages in critical representations of race, class, gender, and sexuality in theatre and performance.

 Instructor in THEA 131 - Introduction to Lighting Design